baking-bad/tezos-on-tezos/README.md

 Optimistic rollup enabled with Tezos VM running on top of Tezos L1.

-**IMPORTANT: THIS IS A RESEARCH PROJECT, DO NOT RUN THIS CODE IN THE MAINNET**
+**IMPORTANT: THIS IS AN EARLY BETA, DO NOT RUN THIS CODE IN THE MAINNET**

 ## About